Money and your visa

 Using loans to pay for studies

-You can use a loan for a Tier 4 (General) application only if it is provided by a national, state or regional government, or a government-sponsored student loan company, or if it is part of an academic or educational loans scheme.
+You can use a loan for a student visa application only if it is provided by a government, or a government-sponsored student loan company, or if it is part of an academic or educational loans scheme which is provided by a financial institution regulated for the purpose of issuing student loans by the official regulatory body for the country the institution is in and where the money is held.
 The loan must be in your name alone.

 The document which confirms your loan must:

-- be an original loan letter dated less than six months before visa application
+- be dated less no more than six months before visa application

 - state your name and the date of the letter